muratk3n/thirdwave/en/README.md

 ---

-.. saz the guy who ran on not cutting Medicare, Social Security, asks companies "not to fire workers', and talks about ending wars.
+.. saz the guy who ran on not cutting Medicare, Social Security, regularly asks companies "not to fire workers', and talks about ending wars.

 "President Trump on the 'Biden-Sanders Manifesto'"